enh/eh/.spoiler/README.md

 Environment
 -----------

-    SHELL       The user's shell of choice.
+* `SHELL` : The user's shell of choice.

-    TERM        The user's terminal type.
+* `TERM` : The user's terminal type.
 If the environmental variable `TERM` is not set or insufficient then terminate with non- zero exit status.

-    TERMINFO    The absolute file path of a `terminfo` database.
+* `TERMINFO` : The absolute file path of a `terminfo` database.
 See `terminfo(5)`.

 Exit Status
 -----------

-- 0 success (or missing filename)
+- 0     Success
-- 1 insufficient TERM
+- 1     Insufficient capabilities for `TERM`.
-- 2 read file error
+- 2     Read file error

 Build & Test